Kalyani7744/purviewlab/modules/module01.md

 | 1 | [Create an Microsoft Purview Account](#1-create-an-azure-purview-account) | Azure Administrator |
 | 2 | [Grant Access to Microsoft Purview's Data Plane](#2-grant-access-to-azure-purviews-data-plane) | Collection Administrator |

-## 1. Create an Microsoft Purview Account
+## 1. Create a Microsoft Purview Account

 1. In the Azure portal, expand the portal's left navigation and select **+ Create a resource**, search for **Microsoft Purview** and select it.